Indre-V/bee-aware/README.md

 ![Navigation bar large screen](docs/navbar-full-screen.png)

-It also has a shade of rose pink for :hover effect to improve user experience.
+It also has a shade of light pink for :hover effect to improve user experience.

 ![Navigation bar large screen](docs/navbar-full-screen-hover.png)